Warm and comforting blueberry corn muffins that are moist and tender, packed with blueberries, and sweetened with a touch of honey.

 - ¼ cup honey

-- 4 tbsp butter, melted and cooled to room temperature
+- 4 tablespoon butter, melted and cooled to room temperature

-- 4 tbsp canola oil or vegetable oil
+- 4 tablespoon canola oil or vegetable oil

 - ¾ cup full-fat plain, unsweetened yogurt (preferably greek yogurt)

 - Preheat oven to 400 degrees and line muffin tins with 18 regular paper liners or 12 tulip style muffin liners.